darrencauthon/subtle/README.md

 This feature exists to make the creation of sets of objects with data easily.

-* Create an array of symbols of symbols that match the properties on the objects you want, and
+* Create an array of symbols that match the properties on the objects you want, and
 * Pass a block that returns an array of arrays with matching data.

 ````ruby